 If you leave OneCare Connect, it may take time before your membership ends and your new Medicare and Medi-Cal coverage begins.
-See page 199 for more information.
 During this time, you will keep getting your health care and drugs through our plan.

 - You should use our network pharmacies to get your prescriptions filled.
 Usually, your prescription drugs are covered only if they are filled at a network pharmacy. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our Cal MediConnect plan until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.